 In 2003 the band and Harris went their separate ways.
 The rest of the band announced his replacement as Nick Tart.

-The band's next album, All Will Be Revealed (the title apparently referring to Sean Harris), was released in 2005 with a very different sound their early material.
+Diamond Head's next album, All Will Be Revealed (the title apparently referring to Sean Harris), was released in 2005 with a very different sound their early material.

 Diamond Head headlined a celebration of the 25th anniversary of the NWOBHM at the London Astoria, supported by Witchfynde, Bronz, Praying Mantis and Jaguar.
 The concert was later released as the live CD, It's Electric and also the band's first DVD, To the Devil His Due (2006).
 Guitarist Adrian Mills then left the band to be replaced with Andy 'Abbz' Abberley,